Knowledgeable Employment Law Attorneys On Your Side

 Law Against Discrimination (LAD) And Whistleblower Claims

-Employees should never endure workplace discrimination or harassment.
-It is illegal to discriminate against anyone who is a member of a protected class based on:
+Employees should never have to go through discrimination or harassment in their place of work.
+It is illegal to discriminate against someone based on:

 This includes issues related to:

-- Failure to offer commensurate compensation or commensurate working area
+- Failure to provide a commensurate working area

 - Wrongful termination